consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 {{< img src="attachments/mistWiredAssurancePortProfileDot1x.png" alt="" >}}
 #### Junos CLI

-Dot1x settings are centrally location in Junos configurations under Protocols > dot1x.
+Dot1x settings are centrally located in Junos configurations under Protocols > dot1x.
 The process involves creating a profile with dot1x settings and adding interfaces to that profile.
 In this case, the logical interface-range interface *dot1x-testing* is added to the profile 'dot1x'.

 ~~~Junos-Config
 authenticator {